The incline bench press is a great exercise for those who want to target the upper chest muscle for strength and size.

 An incline dumbbell press, like most press movements, is designed to grow your chest.
 The focus is on your chest, with some secondary muscles in your arms, shoulders, and back.

 The substitute exercises mix up the routine with different movements which engage some of the smaller muscle groups which aren’t worked in a regular incline press.
-The focus is still very much on the chest, but you’ll get additional benefits from incorporating them.
+The focus is on the lower and upper chest exercises, but you’ll get additional benefits from incorporating them.

-The dumbbell press alternatives also help grow strong deltoids in the shoulders, particularly at the front.
+The dumbbell press alternative exercises also help grow strong deltoids in the shoulders, particularly at the front.
 This not only makes your whole upper body look and feel bigger but also improves your overall stability and makes it easier to perform other exercises.

 If you're performing a range of these alternatives regularly, you should see good muscle growth across your upper body.